renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 - For the **backend cloud service**, [Amazon Web Services (AWS)](https://aws.amazon.com/) was used.
 - For the **frontend app**, [React.js](https://reactjs.org/) Javascript library was used.
 - For the **frontend visual analytics**, [D3.js](https://d3js.org/) and [Flourish Studio](https://flourish.studio) Javascript libraries/platofmrs were used.
 The [D3 Visualization Gallery](https://observablehq.com/@d3/gallery) at [Observable HQ](https://observablehq.com/@d3/) provides sample source codes for all the essential charts of D3.js, including those implemented in Avalytics.
-- Token images were obtained from [CoinGecko](https://coingecko.com).
+- **Token images** were obtained from [CoinGecko](https://coingecko.com).
+- **Task management** was tracked through listing tasks in Google Sheets and entering the progress over time.
+- **Communication** was done mainly through a [Discord](https://discord.com) group.

-## Related Work
+## Related Projects

+The main **block explorer** for Avalanche is [SnowTrace](https://snowtrace.io/).

-There exist several websites/apps that report/visualize data about the Avalanche network.
+There exist several **Avalanche analytics dashboards** that report/visualize data about the Avalanche network.
 Some notable ones are the following:
+- [Apy.vision](https://apy.vision/) provides _very_ extensive analytics reports regarding liquidity pools, including the Avalanche pools.
 - [WhaleStats](https://www.whalestats.com/analysis-of-the-top-1000-avalanche-wallets) provides several insights into the Avalanche Whales, using interesting iand innovative visualizations, such as treemaps to display Total holdings of all tokens (except Avalanche).
-Analyses such as AVAX transfers in/out of wallets, Stablecoin transfers in/out of wallets, Most widely held token can be interesting to port into Avalytics.
+Analyses such as Rich List, AVAX transfers in/out of wallets, Stablecoin transfers in/out of wallets, Most widely held token can be interesting to adopt into the Avalytics app.
+Treemap visualization can also be implemented within Avalytics, as it is quite informative.

-In addition to the above analytics websites/apps that report on Avalanche, several other analytics dashboards, developed for other blockchains, can be a source of inspiration and ideas, in developing Avalytics into the future:
+In addition to the above analytics websites/apps that report on Avalanche, several other **analytics dashboards for other blockchains**, can be a source of inspiration and ideas, in developing Avalytics into the future:
 - [Crypto.com DeFi Dashboard - Gas Fees:](https://crypto.com/defi/dashboard/gas-fees) This online service displays not only the Ethereum gas fees but also the gas fees for different swap pairs.
 - [EthereumPrice.org:](https://ethereumprice.org/gas/) This website displays gas price over time, and time of the day.
 Especially the visualization of fees through heat map is impressive.
 - [Matteo Leibowitz's Dune Analytics Dashboards:](https://dune.xyz/MatteoLeibowitz/uniswap-community) This rich collection of dashboards display several statistics for the Uniswap ecosystem.